Planning for VA Aid & Attendance Eligibility

 Most veterans are not aware of the eldercare benefits available through veterans’ health care, through state veterans homes, or for two disability income programs called Compensation and Pension.
 One particular program, called Veterans Pension, or more commonly known as the “Veterans Aid and Attendance Benefit,” can provide money to pay for home care for veterans.
 Aid and Attendance can also be used to pay for assisted living for a veteran or the veteran's spouse and for nursing home care for a veteran or the veteran's spouse.
 The reason for using “aid and attendance” to refer to Pension is that many veterans or their single surviving spouses can become eligible if they have a regular need for the aid and attendance of a caregiver or if they are housebound.

-A veteran can receive up to $1,949 per month from the Department of Veterans Affairs for veterans who served on active duty during wartime (i.e., World War II, the Korean Conflict, the Vietnam War, either of the Gulf Wars, etc.).
-To receive Pension, a veteran must have served on active duty, for at least 90 days, during a period of war.
+A veteran can receive up to $2,127 per month from the Department of Veterans Affairs for veterans who served on active duty during wartime (i.e., World War II, the Korean Conflict, the Vietnam War, either of the Gulf Wars, etc.).
+To receive Pension, a veteran must have served on active duty for at least 90 days during a period of war.
 Further, there must be an honorable discharge.

 If younger than 65, the veteran must be totally disabled.
 If age 65 and older, there is no requirement for disability.
 There is no disability requirement for a single surviving spouse.

-Roughly 1/3 of people over the age of 65 in this country have a potential to receive a benefit.
+Roughly one-third of people over age 65 in this country havethe potential to receive a benefit.
 Only 5%, however, of potentially eligible veterans are actually receiving benefits.

-We provide Veterans Affair Aid services to the following cities/municipalities and the surrounding communities in South Florida.
+We provide VA Aid services to the following cities/municipalities and the surrounding communities in South Florida.

 - Elder Law